Have Large Vision-Language Models Mastered Art History?: Predicting Artistic Attributes with VLMs

-Large Language and Vision Assistant (LLaVA) \cite{liu2024visual} is a large multimodal model designed for image understanding and conversation, capable of generating language and answering image-related questions.
-LLaVA is trained on millions of image-text pairs in two stages: The first is feature alignment, using 558K subset of the LAION-CC-SBU\footnote{https://huggingface.co/datasets/liuhaotian/LLaVA-Pretrain} dataset to connect a frozen pretrained vision encoder with a frozen LLM.
-The second stage is visual instruction tuning, utilizing 150K GPT-generated multimodal instruction-following data, along with approximately 515K VQA data from academic-oriented tasks, to teach the model to follow multimodal instructions.
-This multimodal chatbot can perform well in tasks that require a deep visual and language understanding, making it a powerful tool for applications such as image captioning, VQA, and interactive AI systems.
-In our tests, we utilize llava-hf/llava-1.5-7b-hf checkpoints hosted by Hugging Face.
+\textbf{LLaVA} (Large Language and Vision Assistant) \cite{liu2024visual} is a large multimodal model for image understanding and conversation, capable of generating text and answering image-related questions.
+It is trained in two stages: (1) feature alignment, using 558K subset of the LAION-CC-SBU\footnote{https://huggingface.co/datasets/liuhaotian/LLaVA-Pretrain} dataset to connect a frozen pretrained vision encoder with a frozen LLM; and (2) visual instruction tuning, using 150K GPT-generated instruction data and approximately 515K VQA samples.
+This training enables LLaVA to follow multimodal instructions.
+This multimodal chatbot can perform well in tasks that require a deep visual and language understanding, such as image captioning and VQA.
+We use llava-hf/llava-1.5-7b-hf checkpoints hosted by Hugging Face.